FAQ List

 Why does Prince William Water set rates for three years at a time?

-Does Prince William Water receive tax money?
+Does Prince William Water receive tax money from Prince William County?

 How does Prince William Water set rates?

-Prince William Water sets its rates based on the actual cost of service as it does not make a profit.
+Prince William Water sets its rates based on a cost-of-service model.
 An independent financial consultant, Stantec Consultants, Inc., conducted a rate study for Prince William Water and recommended an adjustment to the rates.
+Prince William Water’s Board of Directors has approved new rates and fees effective January 1, 2025.
 For more information on how we set rates, visit our 'Water Rates Information' page.

 Why are periodic rate increases necessary?

-Prince William Water periodically recommends changes to rates to ensure we invest in our system in order to properly maintain our infrastructure, meet environmental regulations, and continue to deliver the quality and reliability our customers expect from us.
+In addition, Prince William Water sets rates so that we can properly maintain our infrastructure, meet or exceed environmental regulations, and continue delivering the quality and reliability our customers expect from us.

 Should I purchase a home water treatment unit?